The Asunta Case

-The Asunta Case (El caso Asunta) is a 2024 Spanish crime thriller miniseries created by Ramón Campos, Gema R. Neira, Jon de la Cuesta, and David Orea Arribas based on the murder of Asunta Basterra which stars Candela Peña and Tristán Ulloa.
+The Asunta Case (El caso Asunta) is a 2024 Spanish crime thriller miniseries based on the murder of Asunta Basterra which starring Candela Peña and Tristán Ulloa.

-Plot
+Premise

-The plot tracks the investigation concerning the Asunta Basterra case, after Asunta's parents Rosario Porto and Alfonso Basterra reported her missing on 21 September 2013 and her corpse was subsequently found on a road near Santiago de Compostela.
+Centers around the investigation concerning the Asunta Basterra case, after Asunta's parents Rosario Porto and Alfonso Basterra reported her missing on 21 September 2013 and her corpse was subsequently found on a road near Santiago de Compostela.